meilisearch/documentation/reference/features/security.md

 By default, MeiliSearch is unprotected: all routes are publicly accessible.

 To protect a MeiliSearch instance from unauthorized use, you must supply an alphanumeric string at launch to use as a master key.
+This can be done with command-line options or environment variables.
+You can read more about [master key configuration in our instance configuration guide](/reference/features/configuration.md#master-key).

 :::: tabs
 ::: tab CLI